 Gipton Spa Bath House constructed by Edward Waddington of Gledhow.
-Edward Waddington was the son-in-law of Alderman John Thwaites, who lived at Gledhow Hall, and who died the same year that the Spa was built - could it possibly have been built as a monument to Alderman Thwaites, or perhaps to celebrate Edward becoming Lord of the Manor?
+Edward Waddington was the grandson of Alderman John Thwaites, who lived at Gledhow Hall, and who died the same year that the Spa was built - could it possibly have been built as a monument to Alderman Thwaites, or perhaps to celebrate Edward becoming Lord of the Manor?

 Gipton Spa or Gipton Well or the Waddington Bath was used by Ralph Thoresby, the famous Leeds Antiquarian (1658-1725).
 Thoresby's young son, Richard was troubled by a bone ailment, possibly rheumatism or rickets, which afflicted his legs.
 Part of his treatment included regular visits to cold-water baths, including little bath house that contained Gipton Spa (or Waddington Bath).
 In his diary 5 July 1708, Thoresby wrote "Walked with my dear by Chapel-town and Gledhow to Gypton-Well (whence my Lord Irwin who comes thither in his coach daily, was but just gone) to enquire for conveniences for my dear child Richard's bathing".